userguide-galaxea/Product_User_Guide/docs/Guide/A1/Getting_Started.md

 ### Shutting Down
-In the event of an emergency where the normal shutdown procedure cannot be followed, proceed to disconnect the power cable from the power supply to immediately halt the robotic arm's operation.
+In the event of an emergency where the normal shutdown procedure cannot be followed, proceed to disconnect the power cable from the power supply to immediately halt the robot arm's operation.

 ### Emergency Stop
-The power supply unit of the robotic arm includes an emergency stop switch button (E-stop) for immediate power interruption during emergencies.
-Pressing the E-stop button will instantly disconnect power to the robotic arm, ensuring operator safety and preventing damage to the equipment.
+The power supply unit of the robot arm includes an emergency stop switch button (E-stop) for immediate power interruption during emergencies.
+Pressing the E-stop button will instantly disconnect power to the robot arm, ensuring operator safety and preventing damage to the equipment.

 ## Community Resouces